Griefberg/Griefberg.github.io/_posts/2018-01-06-how-to-calculate-ltv-cohorts.markdown

 1. Calculate historical retention rates and AGMPU for cohorts (of course, if you have historical data, otherwise, use this [approach](http://griefberg.me/how-to-calculate-ltv/)).
 2. Calculate average historical retention rates and AGMPU weighted on cohorts' sizes.
 3. Fit statistical models for retention rates and AGMPU versus a cohorts lifespan.
-4. Predict retention rates and AGMPU for the future using created models  (ideally, you will find such an exponential function for retention rate that it will go to zero after some lifetime).
+4. Predict retention rates and AGMPU for the future using created models  (ideally, you will find such an exponential function for a retention rate that it will go to zero after some lifetime).
 5. Calculate LTV using formula (1)